hengherui/low-resolution-text-recognition-model/README.md

 ## training enviroment

 Tesla V100 32G memory, 8 cards.
-install required package "pip install -r requirments"
+install required package "pip install -r requirments" You shoul prepare GPU equipment and the CUDA envoirment and the tensorrt for speed acceleration.
+Then loding the training dataset including 11 million text image data set.
+Running the code in docker environment or visual envoirment for steady training

 ## Data preparation